yanil3500/swift-3-workshop/README.md

 ##Lab-3
 > In this lab we will start to build out what will become a ToDo list Application.
 This lab will help to teach the most-commonly used UIKit elements.

-> Before we get started I would recommend if you are not Familiar with the concept of MVC, to read this article: [MVC](https://developer.apple.com/library/content/documentation/General/Conceptual/DevPedia-CocoaCore/MVC.html)
+> Before we get started I would recommend if you are not Familiar with the concept of MVC, to read this article: [MVC Design Pattern](https://developer.apple.com/library/content/documentation/General/Conceptual/DevPedia-CocoaCore/MVC.html)

 > From this point forward, I may refer to specific types as as either Model, View or Controller objects.